How to Automate Your Integration For Smarter Business Workflows

 As mentioned earlier, automated integration is what you get if automation and integration had a baby.

 To automate integrations, you need a trigger (event-based or time-based).
-This trigger usually contains a set of conditions instructing the automation what to do when specific things happen within a certain period.
+This trigger usually contains a set of conditions instructing the automation on what to do when specific things happen within a certain period.

 You can also set up the automated integration to run in real-time or near real-time, depending on the urgency.